savelyev-an/teleport/rfd/0079-oidc-joining.md

 ## What

 Teleport should support trusting a third party OP and the JWTs that it issues when authenticating a client for the cluster join process.
-This is similar to the support for IAM joining, and will allow joining a Teleport cluster without the need to distribute a token on several platforms.
+This is similar to the support for AWS IAM joining, and will allow joining a Teleport cluster without the need to distribute a static token on several platforms.

 Users will need to be able to configure trust in an OP, and rules that determine what identities are allowed to join the cluster.

 ## Why

-This feature reduces the friction involved in adding many new nodes to Teleport on a variety of platforms.
+This feature reduces the friction involved in dynamically adding many new nodes to Teleport on a variety of platforms.
 This is also more secure, as the user does not need to distribute a token which is liable to exfilitration.

 Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GCP GCE since this represents a key platform for Teleport, and is also well documented and easy to test on.
-However, the work towards this feature will also enable us to simply add other providers that support OIDC workload identity (see the references for more).
+However, the work towards this feature will also enable us to simply add other providers that support OIDC workload identity (see the references for more), this particularly ties into Machine ID goals as we aim to support several CI/CD providers that offer workload identity.

 ## Details